George C. Homans: Legacy

+Work

 The Human Group

 Homans was impressed by Henderson's notion of a conceptual scheme, which consists of a classification of variables (or concepts) that need to be taken into account when studying a set of phenomena.
 It also consists of a sketch of the given conditions within which the phenomena are to be analyzed.
 It also must contain a statement that the variables are related to one another—and following Pareto, that relationship is usually seen as one of mutual dependence.

 Homans was very interested in Henderson's conceptual scheme as a way of classifying phenomena and applied it to his own study of small groups.
 Henderson's teachings were included in Homans' work The Human Group (1950).
 This book's ultimate goal was to move from a study of the social system as it is exemplified in single groups toward a study of the system as it is exemplified in many groups, including groups changing in time.
 The work has a theme of, "the way group norms develop and the ways a group, consciously or unconsciously, seeks to maintain the cohesion of the group when members depart from group norms."
 Homans establishes that, "the general propositions would have to meet only one condition: in accordance with my original insight, they should apply to individual human beings as members of a species."
-According to Homans the sociologists goal was to “move from a study of the social system as it is exemplified in single groups toward a study of the system as it is exemplified in many groups, including groups changing in time” (Homans 1949).
-By the late 1950s Homans came slowly to the conclusion that human social systems were much less organic than what he had previously believed.
+According to Homans the sociologist's goal was to “move from a study of the social system as it is exemplified in single groups toward a study of the system as it is exemplified in many groups, including groups changing in time” (Homans 1949).
+By the late 1950s, Homans came slowly to the conclusion that human social systems were much less organic than what he had previously believed.